tldr-pages/tldr/pages/linux/unit-cli.md

 # unit-cli

 > CLI for unitcluster.com.
-Update code in local machine and launch it
+Update code in local machine and launch it.

-- Start CLI with default or saved parameters
+- Start CLI with default or saved parameters:

 `unit-cli`

-- Create new unit
+- Create new unit:

 `new [name] [description]`

-- List units
+- List units:

 `ls`

-- List unitts and files in it
+- List unitts and files in it:

 `ls anyarg`

-- Runs unit
+- Run unit:

 `run [name]`